GRIDAPPSD/CIMHub/docs/Tutorial.rst

 This plot separates the house load power (*secondaryP*), from loads connected to the primary (*primaryP*) and the DER output (*pvP*).
 We can observe that *secondaryP* is approximately compensated by *pvP* during much of the day.
-The *primaryP* load does not vary at all.
-We could fix that shortcoming by specifying "player files" or schedules for the primary-connected loads.
+The *primaryP* load varies in hourly steps through the two week days according to the *office_plugs* schedule.

 .. image:: ../tutorial/components.png